Sunday Night Baseball: 2020s

 As previously mentioned, on August 8, 2021, the Sunday Night Baseball game between the Chicago White Sox and the Chicago Cubs aired exclusively on ABC.
 It was the first time since 1995 that a regular season Major League Baseball game aired on ABC.
-White Sox won the game 9–3.
+The White Sox won the game 9–3.
+This game saw a cameo appearance from former ABC baseball announcer Al Michaels, as well as a brief usage of The Baseball Network graphics.

 Features

 The telecasts also utilize the K Zone, a computer-generated on-screen graphic that accurately outlines the strike zone and pitch location.
 A Skycam is also used; it is usually mounted 20 feet above the stands in foul territory and travels back and forth along the first base line from behind home plate to the foul pole.